 Defeat Region Locks

 Ever tried to watch a movie on YouTube or Netflix only to see the message “This video is not available in your country”?
 That’s region locks in practice, and they can be especially frustrating if you’re traveling and want to access content from home.
-In most cases, a good VPN can help you bypass these geo-restrictions by assigning you a new IP address in any country you want.
+In most cases, a good VPN can help you bypass geo-restrictions by assigning you a new IP address in any country you want.
 Can’t check out the latest Hollywood releases because you don’t live in the U.S.?
 Grab your VPN, pick a server in the country, and you’re set!

 Similar to the region lock issue above, some websites serve up different content or prevent visitors from certain areas from accessing their pages, all based on IP addresses.
 Governments throughout the world also block URLs at a nationwide level.
 If you can’t visit a site because of these restrictions, all you have to do is connect to your VPN, pick a non-local server, then reload the site and browse happy.